Two Weeks in Singapore: 50+ Fun Things to Do in the Lion City

 The last remaining traditional village on the mainland is a couple of bus rides away, at Lorong Buangkok.
 Here, telephone cables still hang overhead while cats and dogs wander freely among fruit trees and songbird cages.
 In recent years, urban development has reached the kampung‘s perimeter, but deep in its centre, you can still imagine that you’re in another country or era.

 Enjoy an early dinner at Chomp Chomp Food Centre, famous for fried Hokkien noodles and giant mugs of pressed sugar cane juice.
 You can end the day wandering one of the town centres, such as Toa Payoh, Serangoon or Bishan, and appreciate the facilities available to ordinary Singaporeans.
-Residents have everything from supermarkets and hawker centres to libraries and sports facilities at their doorstep – and if that isn’t enough, there are transport links to the rest of the island.
 Get lost in the housing estates.
 You might stumble across parties, wedding banquets or wakes in the common spaces, or just a bunch of elderly folks shooting the breeze over a few beers.

 The best beaches in Singapore are not on the mainland, so take a ferry from the Marina South Pier to the southern islands.
 The boat moves in a loop between the pier, St John’s Island and Kusu Island twice a day (more on Sundays and public holidays).
 On the latter, there is a Chinese temple (that gets packed with pilgrims during the ninth month of the Chinese lunar calendar) and a tortoise enclosure.